Clan Rose: 18th century and Jacobite Uprisings

 When the Jacobite rising of 1715 broke out the Roses declared for the British government.
 Aurthur Rose was killed leading a detachment of the Clan Rose in seizing Inverness back from the Jacobites of Clan Mackenzie.
 See: Siege of Inverness (1715).
 General Wade's report on the Highlands in 1724, estimated the clan strength at 300 men.

 During the Jacobite rising of 1745 the Baron of Kilravock entertained the Jacobite leader Charles Edward Stuart at Kilravock Castle.
 At the same time Prince William, Duke of Cumberland occupied the Rose's town house in Nairn.
 After the Jacobite rising of 1745, the chief's daughter, Anne Rose married Sir Harry Munro, 7th Baronet who was the chief of the Clan Munro.

 Castle

 In 1460 the present Kilravock Castle was built on the banks of the River Nairn.
-The 25th generation of Rose to live at the castle, Anna Elizabeth Guillemard Rose, signed the estate over to a Christian group in 1984 who now run the castle as a conference centre.
+The 25th generation of Rose to live at the castle, Anna Elizabeth Guillemard Rose, signed the estate over to a Christian group in 1984.

+On January 23, 2025 at the direction of Kilravock Christian Trust, the sale of Kilravock castle was completed by Galbraith Group.
+In June 2025, documents from the castle's historical archive were sold at auction by Lyon & Turnbull, fetching over £124,000.